JorgelRight34/blogging-website/README.md

   migrate, the database, LoginManager and moment.

   ### Templates:
-  Templates contain all the html files that are used to display the GUI of the web app,
+  Templates contain all the html files that are used to display the GUI of the web app,.
   ### base.html:
   Every other template inherits from base.html, this contains the meta data for the html files and also contains the navbar which all other templates inherit, in the base.html we have the following options:
   If user is logged in:
-    New post +: This options allows the user if logged in to make a new post
+    + New post: This options allows the user if logged in to make a new post.
-    News: If clicked it shows posts with contents of news from the API 'News API', which returns top headlines news If user is not logged in:
+    News: If clicked it shows posts with contents of news from the API 'News API', which returns top headlines news.
+  If user is not logged in:
-    Log in: This option takes the user to the log in page Sign Up: This option takes the user to the register page Search form: In this form you can search for posts of users registered in the web app
+    Log in: This option takes the user to the log in page.
+    Sign Up: This option takes the user to the register page.
+    Search form: In this form you can search for posts of users registered in the web app.
   ### home.html:
   The home.html in which pages of blogs posts are rendered, and in the sides we have widgets for extra information and functionality.
   ### macros.html: